SESYNC-ci/online-data-lesson/slides/intro.md

 ## Lesson Objectives

-- Distinguish three sources for online data
+- Distinguish three types of online data
-- Understand how HTTP and web-services work
+- Breakdown how web services use HTTP
-- Learn Python idioms for requesting data
+- Learn Python tools for data aquisition

 ===